pretix/pretix/doc/api/resources/checkinlists.rst

    :query integer page: The page number in case of a multi-page result set, default is 1
    :query integer subevent: Only return check-in lists of the sub-event with the given ID
    :query integer subevent_match: Only return check-in lists that are valid for the sub-event with the given ID (i.e. also lists valid for all subevents)
+   :query string ends_after: Exclude all check-in lists attached to a sub-event that is already in the past at the given time.
+   :query string expand: Expand a field into a full object.
+Currently only ``subevent`` is supported.
+Can be passed multiple times.
    :query string exclude: Exclude a field from the output, e.g. ``checkin_count``.
 Can be used as a performance optimization.
 Can be passed multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch